skratchdot/mongodb-schema/README.md

     DBCollection.prototype.schema = function (optionsOrOutString)

 The schema() function accepts all the same parameters that the mapReduce() function does.
-It adds the following 3 parameters that can be used as well:
+It adds/modifies the following 4 parameters that can be used as well:

     wildcards - array (default: [])
         By using the $, you can combine report results.